Darkade/Darkade.github.io/EN/_posts/2022-09-01-machine-frequency.md

 ---

 <!--INTRO-->
 Machine Frequency is the adventure included with the Fallout RPG Quickstart Rules.
-It's a conversion of an homonymous adventure for the Fallout Wasteland Warfare miniatures war game, and honestly it could be better.
+It's a conversion of an homonymous adventure for the Fallout Wasteland Warfare miniatures war game, and honestly it could be better, so today we are Fixing Fallout Machine Frequency.

 ![Fallout.
 Machine Frequency][postcover]

 <!--more-->

-For starters the adventure mentions several times Activations which is a term from the miniatures game; but beyond that it clearly was meant as a series of combat encounters to be passed, which could be fun on the tactical grid side, but it's not in a narrative RPG.
+[The quickstart adventure][Fallout RPG Quickstart] has some conversion problems, for example, it mentions Activations several times,  term from the [miniatures game][Fallout Wasteland Warfare] it was originally written.
+This war gaming conception makes the adventure seem like a series of combat encounters to be passed, which could be fun on the tactical grid side, but it's not in a narrative RPG.
 However I think the story is a nice jumping off point, and a good showcase of what the game can do, in other words, the adventure has "good bones" they just need to be rearranged, but me in this post.

 <!--ABSTRACT-->